The Destruction of Troy: Plot

 Ulysses devises a plan to steal the statue of Minerva that has provided Troy security throughout the war.
 To do this, the Greeks bribe a Trojan soldier, Antenor, for access to the temple wherein Minerva is located.
 Afterwards, Ulysses is praised by his fellow generals and soldiers.
 Angered because he feels he has gotten no credit for his help in physically stealing the statue, Achilles refuses to continue participating in the war.
 Both the Greeks and the Trojans agree to a three-day truce before a round of one-on-one duels.
-On the day of the duels, Cassandra warns her brothers that they will be killed in battle, but both dismiss her warnings.
+On the day of the duels, Cassandra warns her brothers, Hector and Troilus, that they will be killed in battle, but both dismiss her warnings.
 After Hector kills Patroclus, a Greek soldier, Achilles swears revenge but is restrained.
 Soon afterwards, the Greeks invade the Trojan camps.
 In the process, Achilles, who has now resumed fighting, kills Hector offstage.
 As he is rejoicing, he catches sight of Polyxena, Hector's sister, whom he falls in love with at first sight.
 Priam, King of Troy, arranges a marriage between the two as a way of securing peace.
 Meanwhile, Ulysses and his fellow princes and generals devise a plan to overtake Troy: the Greeks will deliver a giant wooden horse to the Trojans as a supposed wedding gift, but in reality, it is a device used to hide Greek soldiers who will then exit the interior of the horse and destroy Troy.
 On the day of the wedding, Paris vows revenge against Achilles for killing Hector, which he achieves when he murders Achilles by shooting his ankle with an arrow.
-At the moment Achilles is killed, Ulysess's plans come to fruition.
+At the moment Achilles is killed, Ulysses's plans come to fruition.
+Andromache burns to death offstage.

+Critical reception

+Scholars, such as Derek Hughes and Paula de Pando, see the play as a critique of the traditional "heroic code of conduct".